 A number of deadly viruses are believed to have originated in bats, including Ebola and the original SARS.
-The indicathe jump from bats, most likely through an intermediary species.
-Why are so many pathogens linked to the flying the answer lies in the animal's robust immune system.
+The indications are that the novel coronavirus SARS-CoV-2 also made the jump from bats, most likely through an intermediary species.
+Why are so many pathogens linked to the flying mammal?
+Radek Lučan of CU's Department of Zoology says the answer lies in the animal's robust immune system.
 In short, bats can weather viruses that in "a perfect world" would never spill over to humans.